 Is the AIGP worth it?
 An honest assessment

-The AIGP is worth it if you work in or are moving into AI governance, risk, compliance, audit, or legal, and you need a recognised credential that signals you can operationalise governance rather than only describe it.
+The AIGP is worth it if you work in or are moving into AI governance, risk, compliance, audit, or legal, and you need a recognized credential that signals you can operationalize governance rather than only describe it.
 It is the IAPP's AI governance certification, and demand for the skill currently exceeds supply.
-It is less worth it if you want a quick line on your CV without applied depth, because the exam tests judgement and the hiring value comes from the capability, not the badge.
+It is less worth it if you want a quick line on your CV without applied depth, because the exam tests judgment and the hiring value comes from the capability, not the badge.
 The real costs are the exam fee, IAPP membership, and 50 to 100 hours of study.

 Who it is worth it for